Markov Chain Monte Carlo Based on Deterministic Transformations: Summary, conclusions and future work

 \section{Summary, conclusions and future work}

 In this paper we have proposed a novel MCMC method that uses deterministic transformations and move types to update the Markov chain.
 We have shown that our algorithm TMCMC generalizes the MH algorithm boiling down to MH with a specialized proposal density in one-dimensional cases.
-For higher dimensions if each component $x_i$ of the random vector to be updated is associated with a distinct $\e_i$, then TMCMC again boils down to the MH algorithm with a specialised proposal density.
+For higher dimensions if each component $x_i$ of the random vector to be updated is associated with a distinct $\e_i$, then TMCMC again boils down to the MH algorithm with a specialized proposal density.
 But in dimensions greater than one, with less number of distinct $\e_i$ than the size of the random vector to be updated, TMCMC does not admit any MH representation.
-That HMC is also a special case of TMCMC, is also explained.
-We also contrasted TMCMC with the transformation-based methods of \ctn{Liu99}, \ctn{Liu00}, and \ctn{Kou05}.
+Several versions of TMCMC have been detailed in this paper and in the supplement.
+In Section S-6 of the supplement, under reasonable regularity conditions we have provided and compared the asymptotic forms of the acceptance rates of RWMH and additive TMCMC when the dimensionality increases to infinity and have shown that the latter converges to zero at a much slower rate.
+That HMC is also a special case of TMCMC, is also explained in Section S-7; in addition, we have provided asymptotic forms of the acceptance rate of HMC under reasonable regularity conditions and have shown that, as the dimensionality grows to infinity, the forms converge to zero at much faster rates than additive TMCMC.
+In Section S-8 we also contrasted TMCMC with the transformation-based methods of \ctn{Liu99}, \ctn{Liu00}, and \ctn{Kou05}.

 The advantages of TMCMC are more prominent in high dimensions, where simulating a single random variable can update many parameters at the same time, thus saving a lot of computing resources.
 That many variables can be updated in a single block without compromising much on the acceptance rate, seems to be another quite substantial advantage provided by our algorithm.
 We illustrated with examples that TMCMC can outperform MH significantly, particularly in high dimensions.
 The computational gain of using TMCMC for simulations from doubly intractable distributions, is also significant, and is illustrated with an example.